DEV Community

 Enter fullscreen mode Exit fullscreen mode

-If you are an admin and have IAM permissions in all the AWS accounts, you can create an IAM role with cross account permissions.
-This way you can assume an IAM role for whatever account you need.
+If you are an admin and have IAM permissions across your AWS accounts, you can create an IAM role with cross-account permissions.
+This allows you to assume a role directly for the account you need, which can often be a more scalable and secure solution than managing long-term credentials and MFA tokens for the CLI.

 Top comments (0)